 - Claims are automatically generated in a PM system when the provider closes an encounter

 It even goes further than that.
-With an integrated system, such as PrognoCIS EHR, front desk staff can quickly check eligibility for patients via the clearinghouse before services are rendered.
+With an integrated system, such as PrognoCIS Electronic Health Records Software, front desk staff can quickly check eligibility for patients via the clearinghouse before services are rendered.
 Integrated systems also generally allow a high percentage of transactions to flow digitally through the system for processing.

 Likewise, EOB and Rejections also come in and out of the PM system for easy access.
 An office manager using PrognoCIS can quickly look at the receivables coming in on a daily basis and obtain any number of financial reports to determine the health of the business.